-Assistant Professor of Radiology, Department of Radiology, Poursina Hospital, School of Medicine, Guilan University of Medical Sciences, Rasht, Iran
+Assistant Professor of Radiology, Department of Radiology, Poursina Hospital, School of Medicine, Guilan University of Medical Sciences, Rasht, Iran.

-Resident of Radiology, Reproductive Health Research Center, Student Research Committee, Guilan University of Medical Sciences, Rasht, Iran
+Resident of Radiology, Reproductive Health Research Center, Student Research Committee, Guilan University of Medical Sciences, Rasht, Iran.

-Assistant Professor of Obstetrics and Gynecology, Reproductive Health Research Center, Department of Obstetrics & Gynecology, Al-Zahra Hospital, School of Medicine, Guilan University of Medical Sciences, Rasht, Iran
+Assistant Professor of Obstetrics and Gynecology, Reproductive Health Research Center, Department of Obstetrics & Gynecology, Al-Zahra Hospital, School of Medicine, Guilan University of Medical Sciences, Rasht, Iran.

 Associate Professor, Department of Biostatistics, Social Determinants of Health Research Center, Guilan University of Medical Sciences, Rasht, Iran.

-Background: The low level of pregnancy-associated plasma protein A (PAPP-A) has a close relationship with unfavorable outcomes in neonates.
-We conducted this study to evaluate the association between thickness and size of the placenta in singleton pregnant women referred to Al-Zahra Hospital, Guilan.
+Background: The low level of pregnancy-associated plasma protein A (PAPP-A) has a relationship with unfavorable outcomes in neonates.
+This study aimed to evaluate the association between the thickness and size of the placenta in singleton pregnant women.

-Results: PAPP-A levels of > 0.5 and 34 patients had PAPP-A ≤ 0.5.
-Women with low levels of PAPP-A in the first trimester had an increased incidence of abnormal placental thickness in 13 cases, and small placental size in 7 cases, whereas this number in another group was 12 and 7 cases, respectively (P = 0.023).
-We found the sensitivity and specificity of PAPP-A < 0.55 were 72.3% and 56% for abnormal placental thickness, respectively.
-Moreover, the sensitivity and specificity of PAPP-A < 0.55 were 69.3% and 57.1% in the assessment of abnormal placenta size, respectively.
+Results: PAPP-A levels of > 0.5 and ≤ 0.5 were recorded in 60 and 34 patients, respectively.
+Women with low levels of PAPP-A in the first trimester had an increased incidence of abnormal placental thickness in 13 cases and small placental size in 7 cases, whereas this number was 12 and 7 cases, respectively, in the other group (P = 0.023).
+The sensitivity and specificity of PAPP-A < 0.55 were 72.3 and 56% for abnormal placental thickness, respectively; the sensitivity and specificity of PAPP-A < 0.55 were 69.3 and 57.1%, respectively, in the assessment of abnormal placenta size.